alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)

-We are developing software systems with logical parts (or layers) Each parts (or layers) of our software system needs different data models Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.
+We are developing software systems with logical parts (or layers).
+Each parts may need different data models and/or transformation mechanisms.
+Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Transformer.png)